ajayz1989/CabBookingSystem/README.md

 # CabBookingSystem
-A small system to book system for the given request
+A small system to book cabs for the given set of request.
+Developed using core Java.